formula-usi/warmup-assignment/README.md

 2. Open the simulator
 3. Click `Log dir`
 4. Select the newly created folder
-5. Select the `Donkey Camera Resolution` to be `160x120` (@Andrea, unless there is a way to automate this step during testing)
-6. Select the scene `Sandbox Track`
+5. Select the scene `Sandbox Track`
-7. Select the button `Joystick/Keyboard w Rec`
+6. Select the button `Joystick/Keyboard w Rec`
-8. Drive manually trying to stay as much as possible at the center of track.
+7. Drive manually trying to stay as much as possible at the center of track.
 For a decent model, 10 to 30 laps should be sufficient.

 #### Data Cleaning